-The Board of Directors (the "Board of Directors" or the "Board") of Coca-Cola Consolidated, Inc. ("Coca-Cola Consolidated" or the "Company") is providing these materials to you in connection with the 2023 Annual Meeting of Stockholders (the "Annual Meeting").
-The Annual Meeting will be held at 9:00 a.m., Eastern Time, on Tuesday, May 9, 2023 via live audio webcast at www.virtualshareholdermeeting.com/COKE2023.
+The Board of Directors (the "Board of Directors" or the "Board") of Coca-Cola Consolidated, Inc. ("Coca-Cola Consolidated," the "Company," "we," "us" or "our") is providing these materials to you in connection with the 2024 Annual Meeting of Stockholders (the "Annual Meeting").
+The Annual Meeting will be held at 9:00 a.m., Eastern Time, on Tuesday, May 14, 2024 via live audio webcast at www.virtualshareholdermeeting.com/COKE2024.